abhisangani/my_project_CPE551/README.md

 ## Introduction

-This project is my individual EE551 Python project for Spring 2019 term
+This project is my individual EE551 Python project for Spring 2019 term.

 ## Proposal